Expat Mamasita was born of Irish ancestors and has a fascination with the origins of contemporary holidays originating from Pagan tradition.

-Mistletoe was also a recognized as a druidic symbol of joy and peace.
+Mistletoe was also recognized as a druidic symbol of joy and peace.
 If enemies met each other underneath the woodland mistletoe, they were obliged to put down their weapons and form a truce until the following day.

-This is where the custom of hanging sprig ball of mistletoe from the ceiling and kissing under it originates from.
+This is where the custom of hanging a sprig ball of mistletoe from the ceiling and kissing under it originates from.

-3) The Roman God Bacchus Wore Ivy
+3. The Roman God Bacchus Wore Ivy

-In Roman times, ivy was the symbol of Bacchus, who was the the god of wine and revelry.
+In Roman times, ivy was the symbol of Bacchus, who was the god of wine and revelry.
 He wore it in his crown, and Pagans believed ivy to be a symbol of eternal life.

-Because of the pagan connotations surrounding ivy, early Christians did not use ivy to decorate the inside of their churches, preferring to use it as an outdoor decoration.
+Because of the Pagan connotations surrounding ivy, early Christians did not use ivy to decorate the inside of their churches, preferring to use it as an outdoor decoration.

-It also plays an important part in a traditional English Christmas, but is not so popular in the U.S. The popularity of the Christmas hymn "The Holly and the Ivy" has helped ivy to become synonymous with Christmas time.
+It also plays an important part in a traditional English Christmas but is not so popular in the U.S. The popularity of the Christmas hymn 'The Holly and the Ivy' has helped ivy to become synonymous with Christmas time.

-4) The Roman's Made Laurel Wreaths
+4. The Romans Made Laurel Wreaths

-Laurel or bay leaves were popular with the pagan Romans because the leaves were sacred to Apollo, the sun god.
+Laurel or bay leaves were popular with the Pagan Romans because the leaves were sacred to Apollo, the sun god.

 The ancient Romans used decorative wreaths, made from laurel wreaths as a sign of victory, and it is believed that this is where the seasonal hanging of wreaths on doors came from.

-In northern Europe, laurel leaves were not commonplace, and instead evergreen branches were gathered and used to decorate houses at Christmas, either as swags or shaped into wreaths.
+In northern Europe, laurel leaves were not commonplace, and instead, evergreen branches were gathered and used to decorate houses at Christmas, either as swags or shaped into wreaths.

 Probably the most common evergreen used today is the Christmas tree, whose origins are more Victorian than Pagan, but wreaths and swags still play an important part of our decorating, even though they are nowadays often made from artificial materials.

-5) The Pagan God Odin
+5. The Pagan God Odin

-Despite the fact that our modern day image of Father Christmas has largely been shaped by a 1930s Coca-Cola advertising campaign, he most definitely has Pagan roots.
+Despite the fact that our modern-day image of Father Christmas has largely been shaped by a 1930s Coca-Cola advertising campaign, he most definitely has Pagan roots.

 Children all over the world are told that Father Christmas developed from St. Nicholas, but those people that follow Paganism know there is more to the story than that.
 There was a Pagan god named Odin, often depicted as a chubby old man with a white beard who wore a long flowing cloak.

-It is therefore a combination of these two characters, and a liberal sprinkling of Coca Cola advertising that has resulted in who we now call Father Christmas or Santa Claus.
+It is, therefore, a combination of these two characters, and a liberal sprinkling of Coca Cola advertising that has resulted in who we now call Father Christmas or Santa Claus.

-6) The Romans Gave Gifts at Saturnalia
+6. The Romans Gave Gifts at Saturnalia

 The custom of giving presents at Christmas originated from Saturnalia, the Roman feast of Saturn.

-The gifts that the Romans gave to each other were small, and given for luck.
+The gifts that the Romans gave to each other were small and given for luck.
 Charity towards those who were less fortunate was also very popular at this time of year.

-The humble beginning of gift giving has developed over the years and is now a multi-million pound business, causing many people to say that the art of gift giving has been replaced by mass consumerism and greed.
+The humble beginning of gift-giving has developed over the years and is now a multi-million-pound business, causing many people to say that the art of gift-giving has been replaced by mass consumerism and greed.

 Wassailing is an ancient custom that is not seen very often today.

-The wassail drink was originally made from mulled ale, curdled cream, roasted apples, eggs, spices, and sugar, and was served from large silver bowls, maybe holding as much as ten gallons.
+The wassail drink was originally made from mulled ale, curdled cream, roasted apples, eggs, spices, and sugar, and was served from large silver bowls, may be holding as much as ten gallons.

 A modern day alternative to this would be mulled wine, red wine, and spices that is served hot.

-8) Pagans Loved Green Leaves and Red Berries
+8. Pagans Loved Green Leaves and Red Berries

 The traditional Christmas colors of red and green are complementary colors that represent fertility.

-Pagan derived decorations that are still seen at Christmas time include the green leaves and red berries of holly, mistletoe and wreaths.
+Pagan-derived decorations that are still seen at Christmas time include the green leaves and red berries of holly, mistletoe and wreaths.

 Red and green are the traditional colors for Christmas tree baubles, but in recent years many more colors have become available, often changing yearly with the latest fashions.
-In recent years turquoise, pink, purple, and orange have been seen on the best dressed trees.
+In recent years, turquoise, pink, purple, and orange have been seen on the best-dressed trees.

-9) The Pagans Sang at the Winter Solstice
+9. The Pagans Sang at the Winter Solstice

 Carols have been sung for thousands of years, but they were not originally Christmas carols.

-Originally, they were Pagan songs, that were sung at the celebrations surrounding the Winter Solstice festival.
+Originally, they were Pagan songs that were sung at the celebrations surrounding the Winter Solstice festival.

-The word "carol" actually means a song or dance of joy and praise!
+The word 'carol' actually means a song or dance of joy and praise!
 They were written and sung during all four seasons, but it was only the tradition of singing them at Christmas that survived!

-10) Europeans Burned a Yule Log
+10. Europeans Burned a Yule Log

 The Yule log played a major role in the Yule festivities, with a piece of the previous year's log being saved to start the fire the following year.

-Traditionally, it was considered unlucky to buy a log and instead it was harvested from the householder's land, or received as a gift.
+Traditionally, it was considered unlucky to buy a log, and instead, it was harvested from the householder's land or received as a gift.

-Once brought into the house and placed ceremoniously in the fireplace it was decorated with greenery, smothered with alcohol, and dusted with flour before being set on fire.
-The log would then burn all night, before smouldering for twelve days.
+Once brought into the house and placed ceremoniously in the fireplace, it was decorated with greenery, smothered with alcohol, and dusted with flour before being set on fire.
+The log would then burn all night before smouldering for twelve days.

-Today, yule logs are often represented by a chocolate covered swiss roll cake, sprinkled with icing sugar to represent the flour that was dusted onto the log before burning, and decorated with small plastic sprigs of holly.
+Today, Yule logs are often represented by a chocolate-covered Swiss roll cake, sprinkled with icing sugar to represent the flour that was dusted onto the log before burning, and decorated with small plastic sprigs of holly.

-11) A Pagan Holiday Adapted to Christianity
+11. A Pagan Holiday Adapted to Christianity

-In December the sun appears to rise at the same point on the horizon for the three consecutive days beginning on the 22nd and then miraculously on the 25th it appears to move.
+In December, the sun appears to rise at the same point on the horizon for the three consecutive days beginning on the 22nd and then miraculously, on the 25th, it appears to move.
 Our ancient ancestors watched this and celebrated the fact that the days were now beginning to get longer and the dark nights shorter.

-It is hard for us to understand how important sunlight was to our ancestors, and how it affected their quality of life.
-Typically people would live and work during daylight hours, so the long and dark winter months must have seemed never ending.
+It is hard for us to understand how important sunlight was to our ancestors and how it affected their quality of life.
+Typically people would live and work during daylight hours, so the long and dark winter months must have seemed never-ending.

 Also, they would have been relying on their store of grains and crops from the previous summer to tide them over until the following year and would be eager to plant new crops and receive some fresh food to eat.

-12) Candles Were Used During Saturnalia
+12. Candles Were Used During Saturnalia

 Throughout history, candles have been used to ward off darkness and evil.